NethServer/ns8-docs/webtop.rst

 .. note::

    On some Android releases (notably Samsung), the User name and Domain must be entered in the same line.
-   In this case, leave blank the field before the backslash character (\), and enter the user name in the following format: ``\goofy@nethserver.org``
+   In this case, leave blank the field before the backslash character ``\``, and enter the user name in the following format: ``\goofy@nethserver.org``

 Multiple calendars and contacts
 -------------------------------

-Calendars and address books shared by others with the user can be synchronized using the ActiveSync protocol.
+Shared calendars and address books can be synchronized using the ActiveSync protocol.

-Shared resources are displayed with the owner's name and category (the number in square brackets is the internal id).
+Shared resources are displayed with the owner's name and category.
+The number in square brackets is the internal id.
 Private events are not synchronized.

 Mobile devices based on Apple iOS fully support folders / categories for calendar, contacts and activities (called reminders), including original colors.

-Mobile devices based on Android support only calendars and contacts (activities are not supported), but using the Google Calendar application all items will have the same color.
+Mobile devices based on Android support only calendars and contacts, activities are not supported.
+Using the Google Calendar application all items will have the same color.

 Installing and using the `CloudCal <https://pselis.com/cloudcal/>`_ application, you can change the colors associated with each calendar, including shared ones.